-8373.
-Integer Programming.
+EMIS 8373 (3).
+INTEGER PROGRAMMING.
 A presentation of algorithms for linear integer programming problems.
-Includes complexity analysis, cutting plane techniques and branch-and-bound.
-Prerequisite: EMIS 8360 or EMIS 8371.
+Topics include complexity analysis, cutting plane techniques, and branch-and-bound.
+Prerequisite: EMIS 8360 or 8371.

-8374.
-Network Flows.
+EMIS 8374 (3).
+NETWORK FLOWS.
 A presentation of optimization algorithms and applications modeling techniques for network flow problems.
-Includes pure, generalized, integer and constrained network problems, plus special cases of each, including transportation, assignment, shortest-path, transshipment, multi-commodity and nonlinear networks.
-Uses case studies to illustrate the uses of network models in industry and government settings.
-Prerequisite or corequisite: EMIS 8360 or EMIS 8371.
+Topics include pure, generalized, integer, and constrained network problems, plus special cases of each, including transportation, assignment, shortest-path, transshipment, multicommodity, and nonlinear networks.
+Case studies illustrate the uses of network models in industry and government settings.

-8378.
-Optimization Models for Decision Support.
+EMIS 8378 (3).
+OPTIMIZATION MODELS FOR DECISION SUPPORT.
 Study of the design and implementation of decision support systems based on optimization models.
-Course objectives: development of modeling skills, practice in the application of operations research techniques, experience with state-of-the-art software and the study of decision support systems design and management.
-Includes linear, integer, network, nonlinear, multi-objective and stochastic optimization models for manufacturing, logistics, telecommunications, service operation and public sector applications.
-Prerequisite: EMIS 8360 or equivalent.
+Course objectives: development of modeling skills, practice in the application of operations research techniques, experience with state-of-the-art software, and the study of decision support systems design and management.
+Topics include linear, integer, network, nonlinear, multi-objective, and stochastic optimization models for manufacturing, logistics, telecommunications, service operation, and public sector applications.

-8380.
-Mathematics for Optimization.
-Presents, at a high level of mathematical rigor, the background topics that are necessary for a good understanding of the theoretical underpinnings of optimization.
+EMIS 8380 (3).
+MATHEMATICS FOR OPTIMIZATION.
+The purpose of this course is to present at a high level of mathematical rigor the background topics that are necessary for a good understanding of the theoretical underpinnings of optimization.
 Many of these topics are traditionally higher-level linear algebra topics that are not present in undergraduate and most basic graduate linear algebra courses.
-A thorough review of traditional supporting material covering real-valued functions in multidimensional space.
-Includes theoretical material supporting linear programming and nonlinear programming.
-Uses MATLAB for examples and projects.
+Traditional supporting material covering real-valued function in multidimensional space receive a thorough review.
+Theoretical material supporting linear programming and nonlinear programming will be presented.
+MATLAB will be used for examples and projects.
 Homework will consist primarily of the construction of proofs.
-Prerequisite: Knowledge of linear algebra and analysis at the advanced calculus level.

-8381.
-Nonlinear Programming.
-Includes convexity analysis, nonlinear duality theory, Kuhn-Tucker conditions, algorithms for quadratic programming and separable programming: gradient and penalty methods.
+EMIS 8381 (3).
+NONLINEAR PROGRAMMING.
+Topics include convexity analysis, nonlinear duality theory, Kuhn-Tucker conditions, algorithms for quadratic programming, separable programming: gradient and penalty methods.
 Prerequisite: EMIS 8371.

-$\textbf{8382.
-Theory of Optimization.} \ Lagrange \ multiplier theory \ and fixed-point \ representations. \ Duality/convex \ analysis/subgradient \ relationship. \ \textit{Prerequisite:} \ EMIS\ 8371.$
+EMIS 8382 (3).
+THEORY OF OPTIMIZATION.
+Lagrange multiplier theory, fixed-point representations.
+Duality/convex analysis/subgradient relationship.
+Prerequisite: EMIS 8371.